A complete care guide on treating the most commonly seen pest infestations and diseases in orchids

 Phalaenopsis, paphiopedlum and vanda orchids decline rapidly with such infections due to the attack on leaves or crown and stem causing rot issues.
 They are especially vulnerable since they are monopodial as compared to cattleya, oncidiums and dendrobiums, which have multiple pseudobulbs on a rhizome.
 So the chances of saving these orchids is greater than those of saving monopodial ones.

 Treatment: Unpot your orchid and discard the medium.
 Remove infected tissue using a sterile cutter and dispose of the infected portions.
 Wash the healthy portion of the plant.
-Pat dry with tissue and spray with 3% hydrogen peroxide.
+Apply a dilute solution of dishwSh soap and rinse thiroughly.
+Pat dry with absorbent tissue and spray with 3% hydrogen peroxide.
 Let stand for 10 minutes on a sterile surface area.
 Seal the cut portion or exposed tissue with cinnamon powder, which dries up and seals the wounds.

 Prevention: Crown, stem and leaf rot are commonly seen in cases where water and fertilizer get into the crevices and axils of leaves.
 Avoid splashing water on leaves and pseudobulbs as well as the crown of the plant while watering the orchid.
 The disease is spread by accumulation of water and bacteria that are present on the plant, which are encouraged by hot and moist conditions.
 Periodic spraying with a copper bactericide and ensuring there is no water dripping on to the plants will ensure that the orchids remain healthy and free of rot issues.